jameselks/my-facebook-events/README.md

-# Elks Events
+# My Facebook Events
-Event manager for Facebook events in Wordpress.
+Import Facebook events from an individual Facebook account to Wordpress posts.
+Then display them in a list or a map.
+This is still very early and should be considered a work in progress.

 Allows you to:
 - Download events that you've RSVP'd to from Facebook (including image)
+- Automatically update if the Facebook event changes
+- Add your own events
 - Geocode events without a location
 - Display todays events on a map using a shortcode
 - Display a list of events using a shortcode